 We have projected for the ﬁrst time to study the impact of geographic variation and environmental conditions on the chemical composition, the antioxidant activities as well as the antitumor activity of two of Pinus halepensis Mill.
 Oils provenances, distributed under different ecological conditions in Tunisia.

-During the last 15 years, mushrooms became a valuable part of Greek consumers’ diet.
-New mushroom plants have launched, special cultivated varieties (like Lentinula, Hericium, etc.) have also been considerably growing and many young people have started hunting truffles and picking wild mushrooms to make a living.
-Specially after the economic crisis of 2009, people living in big cities decided to move to their villages of origin starting business in the sector of forestry or agriculture.
-“Dirfis mushrooms” was established in 2003 in Mount Dirfis (Euboea) by two agronomists-mycologists (...
+Τhe last 15 years, mushrooms became valuable part of Greek consumers’ diet.
+New mushroom plants have launched, special cultivated varieties ( Lentinula, Hericium, etc.) have been considerably growing and many young peoplemake a living hunting truffles and wild mushrooms . Αfter the economic crisis of 2009, people living in big cities returned to their villages starting business in forestry or agriculture.
+“Dirfis mushrooms” was established in 2003 in Mount Dirfis (Euboea) by two agronomists-mycologists (Agricultural University of Athens), Lefteris Lachouvaris and Thanassis...

 This project aims to assess the effects of FSC certification on the conservation of cork oak woodlands namely how certified conservation zones (areas of lower management intervention) affect oak natural regeneration, understory shrub diversity, conservation of water streamlines and associated bird diversity.
 In addition, at a larger scale, the project also aims to identify geographical areas of conservation value for biodiversity and ecosystem services.
 Resulting information will contribute to identify target areas to implement payment for ecosystem services schemes using FSC certification...